Heritage

 • The Heritage Committee members were closely involved in the building of Bishop O’ Healy Centre.
 The committee produced the storyboards, which provide an impressive introduction for visitors to the centre.

 • Worked with Fr.
 Austin Fergus to ensure the protection and preservation of St. Colmans Church (known as the Famine Church).
 The structure has been re-roofed, the stain glass windows repaired and restored, replacing of external doors and floodlighting is now in place.
+The old gallery was replaced with a new two-floor exhibition area, retaining the original timbers where possible.

 • Worked to restore the old School House This was made possible by grants from the National Millennium Committee, Mayo County Council and Social and Economical fund.